wg12385/MLNMR_smash_18/README.md

 There are hundreds of formats which satisfy these criteria, the issue then becomes which will best encode the chemical information necessary to predict the parameters being trained.

-Several different representations have been tested so far in the project.
-The
+Several different representations have been tested so far in the project, each with different benefits and drawbacks.

 ### Coulomb Matrix